djmikeale/ChkUrslfB4UGrepUrself/README.md

 ## Feeling Bashful? 💻

 Unless you're terminal-y ill from shell shock, there's no need to be shy!
-Come on and enjoy some random bash scribbles
+Come on and enjoy some random scripts, installation helpers, and the like.